XiaoxiaoRen-SJSU/fa18-202-two-plus-two/ProjectJournal/ProjectJournal_YimuYang.md

 * What tasks I worked on:

-	* Implement level 4 code.
+	* Implemented level 4 code.
-	* Implement observer pattern within level 4.
+	* Implemented observer pattern within level 4.

 * What I plan to work on next:

-	* Adjust level 4 code.
+	* Modify level 4 code.
 	* Implement "Game Over" page.

 * What tasks are blocked waiting on another team member: